djcooke/compendium/_potd_091_enemies/dragon.md

   slow: true
   stun: false
   resolution: true
+abilities:
+  - name: Dark Thorn
+    potency: 90
+    description: 'telegraphed circle AoE; also used out of battle, with potency 300'
 notes:
   - 'Can appear on any floor from 91-99, but seems fairly rare in the earlier floors, and much more common in the later floors'